gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 unlinks (deletes) the module Nr x from system

 iniz X
-initializes the module Nr x (attaches it to Tasmota)
+initializes the module Nr x (attaches it to Tasmota) iniz 0 initializes all drivers

 deiniz X
 deinitializes the module Nr x (detaches it from Tasmota and frees memory)